OakAlice/ImpalaProject/README.md

 Exact path reconstruction using the accelerometer, magnetometer, and GPS based on [Gundog.Tracks developed by Dr Gunner](https://link.springer.com/article/10.1186/s40317-021-00245-z).

 ## Acknowledgements
 Project was conceptualised and funding aquired by Chris Clemente.
 Collars designed and built by Chris Bird, Jasmin Annett, Robin Maag, and Chris Clemente.
 Ethics obtained and managed by Jasmin Annett.
 Data collected by Jasmin Annett, Robin Maag, Chris Bird, Chris Clemente, and Taylor Dick.
 Training data annotated by Amelia Nelson.
 Dead Reckoning work begun by Luke Jessup and Jojo Schultz, based on code from Richard Gunner, continued by myself and Chris Bird.
 Machine learning behavioural analysis, data wrangling, general code pipeline, and write up by me.
+Supervision and statistics support by David Schoeman.